Q How do I recognise virus infection on raspberries?

 A There is no treatment for virus-infected plants.
 They should be dug out and burned.

-Q What can I do to prevent viruses?
+Q What can I do to prevent viruses on raspberries?

 A If you are buying new plants, ask for certified stock; thus should be virus-free.
 When planting a new raspberry bed, site it away from soil where they have grown before; eelworms can survive for years and travel up to 15m to infect new plants.
 If this is impossible the only alternative is to replace the soil, taking out a trench 60cm wide and 45cm deep.
 The infected soil is safe for all other plants except strawberries.